John G. Dooley: Career

-Dooley's first position was a publicity director at Philadelphia Park and where he made is first call in 1989 as a fill-in.
+Dooley's first position was a publicity director at Philadelphia Park and where he made his first call in 1989 as a fill-in.
 His first job as an announcer came in 1991 at Jack Thistledown Racino outside of Cleveland, Ohio where he worked with Steve Sexton.
 He would spend the next six seasons at the track.

 In 1996, Dooley returned to NYRA as the assistant track announcer under Tom Durkin where he stayed for a year.
 He then moved on to take a new position as the announcer for Lone Star Park in Grand Prairie, Texas during their inaugural season in 1997 when he was re-united with Steve Sexton and Corey Johnsen.
 At the time, Mike Ross of the Fort Worth Star-Telegram stated Dooley's "crisp, accurate and enthusiastic delivery should be a perfect compliment for the excitement of Fort Worth's inaugural season".
 He stayed at Lone Star until 1999.

 Dooley then was considered a finalist to become the track announcer at all three Chicago area racetracks, which included Arlington Park, Sportsman's Park and Hawthorne Race Course.
 According to an article compiled by Mark Shapiro of the Chicago Tribune, "Arlington and Sportsman's are negotiating with Hawthorne to make him [Dooley] the announcer at all three tracks.

 In the end, Dooley relocated to become the track announcer of Arlington Park in 2000.
 He held that position until 2021 when he called the final race at the Chicago landmark on September 25, 2021.
 Arlington Park's property was sold to the Chicago Bears by Churchill Downs Inc.

 During the winter months when the Arlington racing was in its off-season, Dooley joined the staff at Fair Grounds Race Course & Slots in New Orleans, Louisiana as the track announcer in 2004, creating a circuit between Fair Grounds and Arlington for the past 18 years.

 As of 2023, Dooley has two positions in the industry as the "voice" of Twin Spires' Fair Grounds Race Course & Slots from November until March, and at Caesars Entertainment's Horseshoe Indianapolis near Shelbyville, Indiana from April until November, which he started in early 2022.